User guideRisk managementConducting risk assessments

 Add a new risk modal showing fields for applicable use cases, frameworks, risk name, action owner, AI lifecycle phase, risk description, risk categories, potential impact, likelihood, severity, and calculated risk level

-The risk creation form captures all the information needed to document and assess a new risk.
+The risk creation form captures everything you need to document and assess a new risk.

 AI lifecycle phases

-VerifyWise tracks risks across the complete AI system lifecycle:
+VerifyWise tracks risks across the full AI system lifecycle:

 Problem definition and planning